bilgincoskun/brogue-android-port/README.md

 ### Selection Mode

 In selection mode direction keys moves the cursor and the square clicks the selected cell.
+D-pad is white.

 ### Movement Mode

 In this mode movement keys directly moves the PC.
 The square sends Enter key.
+D-pad is yellow.

 ## Keyboard Input